 Berry is a very small town located in the state of Alabama.
 With a population of 1,190 people and just one neighborhood, Berry is the 282nd largest community in Alabama.

-When you are in Berry, you'll notice that it is more blue-collar than most other communities in America.
-48.91% of Berry’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Berry is generally considered to be a blue-collar town.
+48.91% of the Berry workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Berry is a town of professionals, production and manufacturing workers, and sales and office workers.
 There are especially a lot of people living in Berry who work in teaching (12.50%), healthcare (9.24%), and sales jobs (8.15%).

 As is often the case in a small town, Berry doesn't have a public transportation system that people use for their commute.